Kyriokes/Bastardos/README.md

 To allow anyone to reach your website basic knowledge of web-servers (like [Apache](https://apache.org/) or [Nginx](https://nginx.org/en/)) is required.

-- An example Nginx file is included for your convenience [here](/nginx.example.conf).
+- An example Nginx file is included for your convenience.
-- With this conf Nginx serves all static assets, if these fail to load (like no styles applied to the website) use the [minimal conf instead](/nginx.min.conf)
+- With this conf Nginx serves all static assets, if these fail to load (like no styles applied to the website) use the minimal conf instead

 ## ⚙️ Configuration

-SKVAD example configuration and branding will be used throughout the project.
+The configuration has been pre-customized for the DayZ Bastardos Server but can be further modified in the `config.json` file.

 ### .env